Calvary Kids Catechism

 Question 14: Under the Old Covenant, what does God require in the first, second, and third commandments?

 First, that we know God as the only true God.
-Second, that we avoid all idolatry.
-Third, that we treat God’s name with fear and reverence.
+Second, that we don’t worship other things like they are God.
+Third, that we treat God’s name with fear and respect.

 Question 15: Under the Old Covenant, what does God require in the fourth and fifth commandments?

 Fourth, that on the Sabbath day we spend time in worship of God.
-Fifth, that we love and honor our father and our mother.
+Fifth, that we love and honour our father and our mother.

 Question 16: Under the Old Covenant, what does God require in the sixth, seventh, and eighth commandments?

-Sixth, that we do not hurt or hate our neighbor.
-Seventh, that we live purely and faithfully.
-Eighth, that we do not take without permission that which belongs to someone else.
+Sixth, that we do not hurt or hate people.
+Seventh, that we avoid sexual sin.
+Eighth, that we do not steal.

 Question 17: Under the Old Covenant, what does God require in the ninth and tenth commandments?

 Ninth, that we do not lie or deceive.
-Tenth, that we are content, not envying anyone.
+Tenth, that we are happy with what God has given us and don’t envy what he’s given to others.

 Question 18: What is the sum of the Ten Commandments, under the Old Covenant?

-Love God with all your heart, soul, mind, and strength, and love your neighbor the same way you love yourself.
+The sum of the Ten Commandments is to love God with all our heart, soul, mind, and strength, and love others the same way we love ourselves.

 Question 19: Can anyone keep the law of God perfectly?